globalpayments/globalpayments-woocommerce/languages/README.md

     locale: fr_FR, fr_CA, etc.

 Notes:
+- for merging an existing .pot file, use the --merge argument
 - after you create the .pot file you can add your translation
 - you can translate formatted strings as well
 - make-pot scans PHP, Blade-PHP and JavaScript files for translatable strings, as well as theme stylesheets and plugin files if the source directory is detected as either a plugin or theme